TheodoreHua/AlreadyClaimedNotifier/README.md

 automatically, if not, you'll have to manually click the link.
 Follow the flow on Reddit and once it's done, it should automatically fill in the values for you behind the scene.
 If you get an error saying `invalid redirect_uri parameter`, make sure you have `http://localhost:9575` set as the redirect uri in the reddit app (exactly that).
-If you get an output saying that it was not succesfully entered automatically, you'll have to copy & paste all of the lines in the output (except the notice) and paste it into the `praw.ini` file, deleting everything that was there originally.
+If you get an output saying that it was not succesfully entered automatically, you'll have to copy & paste all the lines in the output (except the notice) and paste it into the `praw.ini` file, deleting everything that was there originally.

 ## Icon